postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 ### Step 1: Set up the proxy in Postman

-Open the **PROXY SETTINGS** modal in the Postman app (MacOS) by clicking the icon in the header toolbar.
+Open the **PROXY SETTINGS** modal in the Postman app (macOS) by clicking the icon in the header toolbar.

 [![proxy icon in header](https://assets.postman.com/postman-docs/WS-postman-proxy-settings-button.jpg)](https://assets.postman.com/postman-docs/WS-postman-proxy-settings-button.jpg)